Rainimator0/SpaceflightSimulator1.5RealScaleUniverse-By-Rainimator/README.md

 # Real Solar System By Rainimator
 (Since the author is Chinese, English may not be good.
 Please forgive me)
+(Because the author is a student, the update speed may be a little slow)
 ![Spaceflight Simulator 1.52.5 Real Solar System By Rainimator Demo Picture](https://sm.ms/image/HwSe8buM4JKnaly)

 *This Solar system is for Spaceflight Simulator1.52.5 only.*